TABLE 3-1 & 3-2. U.S. Gross Domestic Product Attributed to For-Hire Transportation Services

 Beginning with 1997 data, the indices for bus and petroleum pipelines did not meet BLS publication standards and are considered less reliable than those for other modes.
 These industries had between 14,000 and 15,000 employees, far below the 50,000-employee threshold established for transportation industries by BLS.
 However, they both met a basic test of variability of the annual percent changes in the output per hour measure.

 TABLE 3-29 & 3-30.
-Federal, State, and Local Government Transportation-Related Revenues and Expenditures, Fiscal Year (Current and constant 1996 dollars)
+Federal, State, and Local Government Transportation-Related Revenues and Expenditures, Fiscal Year (Current and chained 2009 dollars)

 TABLE 3-34.
 Cash Balances of the Transportation-Related Federal Trust Funds, Fiscal Year

 The main sources for federal-level data are the Budget of the United States Government and the Appendix to the Budget.
 These data are the actual figures as reported for the various transportation-related programs in the appendices of each year's budget document.1 The figures are consistent from year to year and follow the definitional structure required by the Office of Management and Budget (OMB).